book reviews at fiction-net

 Author Interviews

-Their third co-written book, The Boy Next Door, has hit the street and received plenty of praise.
-We gained an insight into what makes the couple work well as a team...
+With their third co-written book, The Boy Next Door, hitting bookshops all over the UK and receiving plenty of praise, we met up again with authors Josie Lloyd and Emlyn Rees to gain an insight into what makes the couple work well as a team.

 Fiction-Net: Have you found that since becoming parents, you've found less time to write?

-Fiction-Net: It's really difficult for the reader to know if Fred and Mickey will get it together again.
+Fiction-Net: In your new book, The Boy Next Door, it's really difficult for the reader to know if Fred and Mickey will get it together.
 Was this a key aim for you?

 Fiction-Net: Will your next project be co-written or are you sick of each other yet?

-Josie & Emlyn: We're certainly not sick of each other and we're still delighted to have the opportunity of working together.
-We'll be starting a new novel later this year.
+Josie and Emlyn: We're certainly not sick of each other and we're still delighted to have the opportunity of working together.
+We'll be starting to write a new book later this year.
 We both want to make sure we're stretched and stimulated by what we write, so we're always thinking up new ideas and ways of working.

 Fiction-Net: How well do you respond if one of you criticises the other's writing?

-Fiction-Net: Do you plan out the full plot in advance before putting pen to paper, or do you find the story changes as you write?
+Fiction-Net: Do you plan out the full plot in advance before putting pen to paper/fingers to keyboard, or do you find the story changes as you write?

 Fiction-Net: What was the last book you read?

-Emlyn Rees: Sheepshagger by Niall Griffiths and The Seinfeld Scripts
+Emlyn: Sheepshagger by Niall Griffiths and The Seinfeld Scripts.

-Fiction-Net: Finally, now that you've got a few successful novels under your belts, did you still get an excited buzz when TBND hit the shelves?
+Fiction-Net: Finally, now that you've got a few successful novels under your belts, did you still get an excited buzz when The Boy Next Door hit the shelves in bookshops?

 Contact Us